starcitizen-lug/knowledge-base/wiki/Troubleshooting/unexpected-behavior.md

 - If using Vulkan, you may need to revert to DX11 by creating a [USER.cfg](/Tips-and-Tricks#usercfg) file.
 - If using lsfg-vk for frame gen, use LUG Wine Experimental or revert to DX11.
 - If using gamescope, you may need to disable it or double check your configuration.
-- If using a webcam, make sure V4L is installed (video 4 linux, package names may be similar to `v4l-utils`).
-If using V4L2 Loopback, try removing any loopback devices you have created.

 ## Blackout or black screen on Vulkan when flying/boosting/braking/damaged